raphael-susewind/india-religion-politics/upid/README.md

 name | description
 --- | ---
-id | unique code for each row, in case one ever needs it ac_id_07 | ID code of the assembly segment that booth falls in, as assigned by the Election Commission in 2007 (pre-delimitation) ac_name_07 | Name of that assembly segment, as assigned by the Election Commission in 2007 (pre-delimitation) ac_reserved_07 | Reservation status of that assembly segment, as assigned by the Election Commission in 2007 (pre-delimitation)
+ac_id_07 | ID code of the assembly segment that booth falls in, as assigned by the Election Commission in 2007 (pre-delimitation) ac_name_07 | Name of that assembly segment, as assigned by the Election Commission in 2007 (pre-delimitation) ac_reserved_07 | Reservation status of that assembly segment, as assigned by the Election Commission in 2007 (pre-delimitation)